CodePushGo/website/src/content/blog/en/setting-up-cicd-for-capacitor-apps.md

 4.  **Optimize performance**: Use caching, parallel builds, and conditional workflows.
 5.  **Add live updates**: Integrate CodePushGo for secure, OTA updates with phased rollouts.

-With CI/CD, Capacitor apps achieve faster, smoother releases while minimizing errors and manual intervention.
+With CI/CD, React Native apps achieve faster, smoother releases while minimizing errors and manual intervention.
 Ready to optimize your workflow?
 Let’s dive in!

 ## Integrate Your Existing CI/CD Pipelines with Mobile Capabilities